suneermehmood/git-test/README.md

 # git-test
-Test repository in the new account
+Test repository in the new account, primarily used for test purposes.